-Indian football: With more players making the India team, is Mumbai on the rise again?
+Football: More Mumbai players in Indian team, but is the city doing enough for the game to thrive?

 “Players were aware that some club will pick them if they would perform well,” said the former India midfielder.
 “They were focused because they knew they could get jobs.
 Railways, Air India, Mumbai Customs, Mumbai Police were among the teams that provided job opportunities but now very few teams are doing that.
 So footballers switch to other careers like call-centers as they aren’t left with any options.”

-Amid all these problems, not enough investors have come forward to pump money into the game.
+Amid all these problems, not enough investors have come forward to pump money into the game in city.
 Talented players continue to be scattered all over the league while the quality of competition between clubs isn’t great on offer.
 They have also failed to produce local icons that can have a connect with the masses and attract big crowds for matches.

 “During the 80s, we didn’t have enough money but the stadiums would be full because of the quality that teams had,” recalled Menezes.
 “Central Railways, Tata’s and many others were so competitive that they would fight for the top players.
 We need to recreate that.
 If we can have a few teams featuring the best players, that’s what will bring quality, attract eyeballs and help players get to the top.
 We have talent, we just need to nurture them with a good structure.”

-It might hard to predict how many years more before Mumbai finds its feet again in Indian football but creating competitiveness and incorporating professionalism might just provide a huge fillip to the sport in the city.
+It might be hard to predict how many years more before Mumbai finds its feet again in Indian football (with the City Football Group’s investment in MCFC certainly a potential boost) but creating competitiveness and incorporating professionalism at a base level might just provide a huge fillip to the sport in the city.